ballpointcarrot/simple-serverless-api-with-cdk/README.md

 Prerequisites: an AWS account and a set of credentials registered via the AWS CLI tools.

-In order to deploy the application, you'll need to run two steps:
+In order to deploy the application, you'll need to run three steps:

+`yarn install` will install any dependencies for the application.

 `yarn run cdk bootstrap` will create resources used by CDK to deploy non-AWS resources (eg: function code, docker images, etc.) into AWS.